Mark 14: The garden of Gethsemane

-Despite the fact that all the disciples swore to never leave him, they all quickly abandon him here.
-Mark (alone among the evangelists) then relates that there was a young man who was a follower (τις συνηκολουθει αυτω, tis synēkolouthei autō) of Jesus, who was wearing "nothing but a linen garment", was seized by the crowd and left his clothes behind and fled away naked.
-Theologian Albert Barnes argues that he was not a disciple, but "he may have been the owner of the garden".
+Despite the fact that all the disciples swore never to leave him, they all quickly abandon him here.
+Mark (alone among the evangelists) then relates that there was a young man who was a follower (τις συνηκολουθει αυτω, tis synēkolouthei autō) of Jesus, who was wearing "nothing but a linen garment"; he was seized by the crowd, and he left his clothes behind and fled away naked (see also Naked fugitive).
+Barnes argues that he was not a disciple, but "he may have been the owner of the garden".
 Some writers, for example Bishop Tom Wright, think this might be a self-reference to Mark himself.
 Others think it might refer to the man mentioned in the disputed Secret Gospel of Mark or the man in the white robe found at Jesus' tomb.
 He could be a metaphor for the disciples, who are now naked in the world after abandoning Jesus.
 German theologian Paul Schanz suggested that Mark included this incident out of "a desire to exhibit in a concrete instance the danger of the situation, and the ferocity of the enemies of Jesus".

 Judas is not mentioned again by Mark.
 According to Matthew 27:5, Judas hanged himself after trying to give back the money to the priests but then putting it in the Temple.
 According to Acts of the Apostles 1:18 Judas took his money and bought a field, where he "fell" and died, which might or might not be hanging.